 Other areas that are susceptible to mesothelioma are the pericardium, which is the sac that surrounds the heart, and the tunica vaginalis, which surrounds the testes.
 Pericardial mesothelioma, although, rare, cause a substantial amount of damage to the pericardial lining of the heart.
 As of today, pericardial mesothelioma represents only 10% of the total mesothelioma cases.

 The most positive prognosis of mesothelioma occurs in patients with the pleural strain.
 It’s the most common type of mesothelioma and can be treated due to its easily accessible location: the lining of the lungs.

 Mesothelioma Cell Types

-There are three cell types which are associated with mesothelioma cancer.
-The most common is the epithelioid mesothelioma; it occurs in between 50 and 60% of all diagnosis and it is the most responsive to medical treatment.
+There are three cell types that are associated with mesothelioma cancer.
+The most common is the epithelioid mesothelioma; it occurs between 50 and 60% of all diagnosis and it is the most responsive to medical treatment.
 These cells, when viewed through a microscope, appear stretched out.